TrevorThomp/bend-301d3/Wiki.md

 Heroku is a container-based cloud Platform as a Service (PaaS).
 Heroku is used to deploy, manage and scale modern applications.
 Heroku also has a variety of methods to connect to databases such as mySQL and PostgreSQL.
 Heroku is similar to what we receive when we use live-server to see our projects being updated in real time locally.
 Heroku allows you to deploy your application locally, and also online through their free dyno system.

 As a new user to Heroku, you are allowed to deploy your applications for up to a month on their dyno system as long as it is being used.
 If the application is not visited for a certain period of time, then the dyno will stop running.
 As I mentioned earlier, Heroku offers a variety of tools that are their to enhance developer productivity when developing applications.

+## Read 06: Node.js

+### What is Node.js?

+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+Node.js also as great ES6 support so it makes creating applications easier with using the modern syntax.
+This helps prevent compatibility issues when writing JavaScript for different browsers.

+npm is a package manager that gets bundled with Node.js.
+This a package manager for Javascript, but it's also the world's largest software registry.
+It currently has over 600,000 packages of JavaScript code available to download.

+## Read 07: APIs continued

+### What is A REST API?

+An API is an application programming interface.
+It is a set of rules that allow programs to talk to each other.
+The developer creates the API on the server and allows the client to talk to it.

+REST determines how the API looks like.
+It stands for "Representational State Transfer".
+REST is a set of rules that developers follow when they create their API.
+One of these rules states that you should be able to get a piece of data when you link to a specific URL.